pontem-network/dia/README.md

     dove build

-See `artifcasts` folder for compiled files.
+After, see `artifacts` folder for compiled files.

 ### Tests